jaycecox/UFOs/README.md

 ![image](https://user-images.githubusercontent.com/92542382/149685953-961fffa6-7507-490f-90ba-96b850e38fb2.png)

 Also, a user may want to search based on the duration of the sighting.
 This webpage does not allow that.
-This could be resolved by putting the duration times in bins of time ranges.
+This could be resolved by standardizing the duration times and putting the durations in bins of time ranges.
 A user could then search based on these ranges.

 [Link to webpage](https://jaycecox.github.io/UFOs/)